dweinstein/node-ec2-instances/README.md

 Uses [rc](https://github.com/dominictarr/rc) [standards](https://github.com/dominictarr/rc#standards).

 ## example config
-For example in `~/.ec2rc` you'd want to have somethning like his
+For example in `~/.ec2rc` you'd want to have something like this:

 ```ini
 [aws]